 Invest in British bees

-The climate and other factors make for unreliable honey yields.
+The English climate and other factors make for unreliable honey yields.
 But bees always produce wax, whatever the weather.
-That’s why our other products are so important, as they make the business sustainable and support bees through the difficult seasons.
-By choosing to buy Filberts, you’re choosing to invest in British bees.
+That’s why our beeswax-based products are so important, as they help to sustain the business through difficult seasons.
+When you buy Filberts, you’re choosing to invest in British bees.